floehden/NetAuto-Bootcamp/Topics/Linux/Challenges/Day-01/readme.md

 This is some text.
 ```

-We can also just get single words with awk0
+We can also just get single words with awk
 ```sh
 cat file.txt | awk '{print $3}'
 ```